ValentinBourcier/OC-EXP-REPLICATION/Design/tasks/description/Tutorial.md

 ### Exercise 1

-If you have trouble performing this exercise, you can find it realized in a 3 minutes video there: [https://kloum.io/costiou/hac-vid.mov](https://kloum.io/costiou/hac-vid.mov)
+If you have trouble performing this exercise, you can find it realized in a 3 minutes video there: [Halt on call video](./Assets/Tutorial/hac-vid.mov)

 The `OCDBoxTest>>#testMultipleBoxes` test iterates over 100 box objects, and to each box it sends the  `#addElement:` message.
 In this exercise, we select one box among all the iterated boxes, and we install a `haltOnCall` breakpoint on the `OCDBox>>#addElement:` method of that box.
 Then, we proceed the test and the  `#addElement:` message is sent to each of the boxes.
 The execution breaks only when the selected box executes the `OCDBox>>#addElement:` method.